simee56/Chatbots/textmate/README.md

 history live in Python dicts on the server (`chat_chains`, `message_histories`), which means:
 - It resets if the server restarts.
-- It won't work correctly if you deploy with multiple worker processes/instances (each worker has its own memory).
-Fine for personal use; swap in Redis or a DB if you want it more robust.

 ## Deploying